-Summary and Command Overview: How to Move Operations Agents to OMi
+Summary and Command Overview

 This section contains the most important steps and command-line calls used when moving Operations Agents and their configuration to OMi.
+They are the following:

 - 1. Allow management from both servers by using a flexible management template. - 2.
 Choose a group or a type of nodes to move over, for example, all Oracle Database systems.
 Follow these steps: - a.
 Test policy and aspect deployment and tool execution from OMi on a representative node of that type.
 This might include importing OM policies: